rodrimati1992/const_format_crates/README.md

 # No-std support

 `const_format` is `#![no_std]`, it can be used anywhere Rust can be used.

-Caveat: The opt-in "assert" feature uses the `std::panic` macro to panic, as of 2020-09-06 `core::panic` requires the argument to be a literal.

 # Minimum Supported Rust Version